amustufa/nextjs-boilerplate/documentation/instructions/for-ai-agents.md

 - [ ] For GET lists, ETag/304 considered when stable; for protected mutations, JWT + policy enforced.
 - [ ] UI state is server-first; no cookies used for business state; client state kept ephemeral.
 - [ ] Routable files live in `app/` (pages/routes/actions); `modules/*/ui` contains reusable components only.
+- [ ] No inline object types in exported signatures (services/repos/http); promote to named types and export via module types barrel.
+- [ ] UI rules: components/fragments/forms are props-only (no Services/fetch/cookies/revalidate); loaders are server-only (no JSX).
+- [ ] If client-side fetching is needed, use `ui/hooks/*` (React Query/SWR/custom) and hydrate from server loaders; do not fetch in components.

 ## Common Mistakes (and Correct Patterns)